florian-beetz/bachelor-thesis/thesis.md

 in Java 2, `assert` in Java 4 and `enum` in Java 5, which subsequently can no longer be used as identifiers.

+Backwards compatibility in programming languages is a double-edged sword: It promotes reuse of code and programming skills, but languages attempting a significant degree of historical consistency inevitably perpetrate some problematic constructs [@McIver1996].

+**To do: Scala, C/C++, ???**

+With Java 9 arguably the biggest change since its inception was introduced among
-With Java 9 the *Java Platform Module System* (+JPMS) -- also popular under its working name *Jigsaw* -- was introduced the the Java platform among other minor changes.
+minor changes: the *Java Platform Module System* (+JPMS) -- also popular under its working name *Jigsaw* [@Mac2017].
+Even though backwards compatibility is a top priority for Java, Java 9 introduced breaking changes requiring additional migration effort.
 +JPMS adds *modules*, which are identifiable artifacts containing code, to the Java language [@Mac2017].
 The monolithic +JDK itself was also split into smaller modules [@Clark2017].